 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many customers may have been mis-sold PPI (Payment Protection Insurance) by Cabot Financial, PPI may have been added to a customer's policy by Cabot Financial, in some cases without their knowledge.
-Cabot Financial may have refused a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Cabot Financial, PPI may have been added to a customer's policy by Cabot Financial, in some cases without their knowledge.
+Cabot Financial may have declined a credit application if PPI was refused by the customer.

 Cabot Financial PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Cabot Financial.